GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_working_with_styles.md

 1. __What are the advantages of creating and using styles?__

 :::{dropdown} Answer
-- __Consistency:__ ensures uniform symbology across maps and projects
+- __Consistency:__ ensures uniform symbology across maps and projects.
 - __Reusability:__ you can apply the same style to different layers or across projects without re-building from scratch.
 - __Efficiency:__ saves time when styling many layers (by just loading the style file).
 - __Shareabilty:__ you can share your visual designs (symbols, colour ramps, label settings) with colleagues.